 Some small but important changes would offer a solution to providing more immediate cash to businesses, whilst having a suitable viability assessment – this reduces the risk of default and providing better safeguards to taxpayers’ interests.

-If you would like to discuss any of the above or have other queries about how you can make the right decisions for the future of your business and your income, please contact your usual Blick Rothenberg contact or Richard Churchill.
+If you would like to discuss any of the above or have other queries about how you can make the right decisions for the future of your business and your income, please contact your usual Blick Rothenberg contact.

 You can also visit our Coronavirus – Practical Guidance for businesses today Hub for our latest updates and insights.Bounce